ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

 [mbed] ERROR: Command "c:\python27\python.exe -u C:\Repos\SRF08HelloWorld\mbed-os\tools\make.py -t gcc_arm -m k64f --source . --build .\BUILD\k64f\gcc_arm" in "C:\Repos\SRF08HelloWorld"
 ```

 This is a target-specific error.
 The pins in the `Hello World` application do not exist on this target, K64F.
-To fix this, replace the SDA/SCL pins with ones present on the K64F.
+To fix this, replace the SDA and SCL pins with the ones present on the K64F.
 Use the [K64F platform page](https://os.mbed.com/platforms/FRDM-K64F/) to find the correct pins.
-D14/D15 work.
+D14 and D15 work.
 So, `main.cpp` now looks like this:

 ```
 #include "mbed.h"